 Each year thousands of students, encouraged by teachers and parents statewide, participate in the National History Day program in Texas.
-Texas History Day is part of National History Day and is a highly regarded academic program for 6th through 12th grade students.
+Texas History Day, an affiliate of NHD and is a highly regarded academic program for 6th through 12th grade students.
 Each year more than 60,000 Texas students join more than 500,000 students across the country for National History Day!

 Texas History Day provides a framework for successful student projects.
 Each student bases their project on the same annual theme and rule book.
 Students choose historical topics related to a theme and conduct extensive primary and secondary research at libraries, archives, museums, historic sites, and more.
+Projects are not limited to any particular time period or geographic area.
 After analyzing and interpreting their source material, create a plan to present their findings to the peers and teachers before moving on to regional, state, and possibly national contests.
 Students can create and present original research papers, exhibits, performances, websites, and documentaries.

 The student projects may be entered into competitions in the spring at one of our regional contests across Texas.
 Winners from each regional competition will advance to the state contest in Austin.
 Students who place first or second at our state contest advance to the Kenneth E. Behring National Contest held each June held at the University of Maryland at College Park.

 In addition to discovering the exciting world of the past, Texas History Day also helps students develop the following attributes that are critical for future success:

 Research and reading skills

 Oral and written communication and presentation skills

 The Texas National History Day Program not only teaches students about history, it encourages them to participate in history!